smartobjectoriented/soo/doc/source/architecture/agency/core/core.rst

    Agency core subsystem architecture

-The *Migration Manager* functional block is in charge to manage the migration cycle at a certain frequency.
+The **Migration Manager** functional block is in charge to manage the migration cycle at a certain frequency.
 All mobile entities (MEs) are queried through specific callbacks and if they are ready to be migrated, the Migration Manager is starting the callback sequence.
+Additionally, the Migration Manager provides an API to retrieve information about present MEs such as their ``SPID`` (Specy ID), name and short description.

 The **Device Access** functional block is decomposed in several functions like ``Storage`` which deals with the access to the local storage, an internal eMMC flash like the one present in smart object.